Carnivora: Classification of the extant carnivorans

-In 1758 the Swedish botanist Carl Linnaeus placed all carnivorans known at the time into the group Ferae (not to be confused with the modern concept of Ferae which also includes pangolins) in the tenth edition of his book Systema Naturae.
-He recognized six genera: Canis (canids and hyaenids), Phoca (pinnipeds), Felis (felids), Viverra (viverrids, herpestids, and mephitids), Mustela (non-badger mustelids), Ursus (ursids, large species of mustelids, and procyonids).
-It wasn't until 1821 that the English writer and traveler Thomas Edward Bowdich gave the group its modern and accepted name.
+In 1758, the Swedish botanist Carl Linnaeus placed all carnivorans known at the time into the group Ferae (not to be confused with the modern concept of Ferae which also includes pangolins) in the tenth edition of his book Systema Naturae.
+He recognized six genera: Canis (canids and hyaenids), Phoca (pinnipeds), Felis (felids), Viverra (viverrids, herpestids, and mephitids), Mustela (non-badger mustelids), and Ursus (ursids, large species of mustelids, and procyonids).
+It was not until 1821 that the English writer and traveler Thomas Edward Bowdich gave the group its modern and accepted name.

-Initially the modern concept of Carnivora was divided into two suborders: the terrestrial Fissipedia and the marine Pinnipedia.
+Initially, the modern concept of Carnivora was divided into two suborders: the terrestrial Fissipedia and the marine Pinnipedia.
 Below is the classification of how the extant families were related to each other after American paleontologist George Gaylord Simpson in 1945: